garthwebb/wonder-cube/sketchup/README.md

 The files in this directory are

-* cube-design.skp - Sketchup doc for the cube
+* Angle Cube.skp - An alternate design for the cube
 * Cube Base.skp - Sketcup doc for the base the cub sits on
+* cube-design.skp - Sketchup doc for the hollow cube